 Number of Nodes

 The number of nodes (i.e. physical servers) in your Riak Cluster depends on the number of times data is replicated across the cluster.
-To ensure that the cluster is always available to respond to read and write requests, Basho recommends a “sane default” of N=3 replicas.
-This requirement can be met with a three- or four-node cluster (you can tweak nodes installed through the Five Minute Install).
+To ensure that the cluster is always available to respond to read and write requests, we recommend a “sane default” of N=3 replicas.
+This requirement can be met with a 3 or 4-node cluster (you can tweak nodes installed through the Five Minute Install).

 For production deployments, however, we recommend using no fewer than 5 nodes, as node failures in smaller clusters can compromise the fault-tolerance of the system.
 Additionally, in clusters smaller than 5 nodes, a high percentage of the nodes (75-100% of them) will need to respond to each request, putting undue load on the cluster that may degrade performance.
 For more details on this recommendation, see our blog post on Why Your Riak Cluster Should Have at Least Five Nodes.